desirelabs/desire-portfolio-filter/README.txt

 === Desire Portfolio Filter ===

 Contributors: franck
-Tags: portfolio, isotope, masonry, jetpack
-Requires at least: 3.5
+Tags: portfolio, isotope, masonry, jetpack, pinterest like Requires at least: 3.5
 Tested up to: 4.3.1
-dev tag: 0.1
+dev tag: 0.1.1
 License: Apache 2.0
 http://www.apache.org/licenses/LICENSE-2.0

 == Description ==

-This plugin allows visitors to filter Jetpack portfolio galleries.
+Desire Portfolio Filter is designed to allow visitors to filter Jetpack portfolio by type.

 == Installation ==

-!
-This plugin requires Jetpack plugin to be activated to get running !
+**This plugin requires Jetpack plugin to be activated to get running !**

 Upload the Desire Portfolio Filter plugin to your wp-content/plugins/ blog folder, then activate it.

-* Go to your portfolio page
+1. Go to your portfolio page
-* Remove Jetpack shortcode
+2. Remove Jetpack shortcode
-* Select the newly added Portfolio Template
+3. Select the newly added Portfolio Template
-* Publish
+4. Publish

 done!

-== This is not a stable release ==
+== Development Notes ==

-and a lot of improvements are on the go, so dont use it in production environment to avoid any trouble.
+This plugin is not designed to replace Jetpack Portfolio Shortcode.
+By now, it doesn't offer the same level of customization in queries.
+I'm working on the admin page to make it able to give the same options as Jetpack shortcode.

+Concerning the template, especially the gutters and column sizes, there's no option in the administration pages to set it.
+But you have the possibility to supercharge the default CSS with your own values in order to get something that fits your needs :

+* use .grid-sizer and .portfolio-item width to define the column width
+* use .gutter-sizer width to set your gutter's size
+* apply a margin-bottom to .portfolio-item, equal to .gutter-sizer width to get the job done

+I'm willing to bring those features directly accessible via a dedicated administration menu page very soon.
+Probabably in the next release.
+So be patient :)

 == Translation ==